 - Thought Leadership: Through research and analysis, we work to strengthen economics throughout EDF, as well as with lawmakers, policymakers and other stakeholders throughout the environmental community.

 Our staff has deep expertise in climate and energy policy, though we also work on issues related to ecosystems and oceans.

-The OEPA hosts regular seminars on key issues in domestic and international environmental policy as part of our Applied Environmental Economic Seminar forum.
+The OEPA hosts regular seminars on key issues in domestic and international environmental policy as part of our Applied Environmental Economics Seminar Series.

 Examples of OEPA’s recent work and publications can be found on this page.
 In addition to the projects the OEPA focuses on, economic approaches strengthen EDF’s work across all of our program areas.

 For more on economically sound and efficient solutions to environmental problems, follow EDF Chief Economist, Frank Convery’s column in EDF’s Solutions newsletter, honoring the memory of Robert W. Wilson, a longtime EDF supporter and champion of harnessing market forces to drive environmental progress.